 What is Coproduction?

-Coproduction is collaboration between experts and stakeholders—people and organizations with a stake in a given issue.
+Coproduction is a collaboration between experts and stakeholders—people and organizations with a stake in a given issue.

 These teams made of stakeholders, scientists, and outreach specialists are called knowledge-to-action networks.